sathish-skb/ds-and-algo/README.md

-# ds-and-algo
+# Data structure and algorithm

-Repo for for data-structure and algorith
+Repo for for data-structure and algorithm.